-Supportive Housing Development Program financing is only available to developments serving populations of homeless or non-homeless households that require supportive services, including:
+Supportive Housing Development Program financing is only available to developments serving populations of homeless or non-homeless households with special needs, including:

-- Persons with mental, physical or developmental disabilities.
+- People with mental, physical or developmental disabilities.

-The housing must serve individuals and families who earn below 50 percent of area median income.
-Rent and utilities cannot exceed 30 percent of the targeted income.
-Developments that provide food and transportation cannot exceed 40 percent of cannot exceed 30 percent of the targeted income.
+The housing must serve individuals and families who earn below 50% of area median income.
+Rent and utilities cannot exceed 30% of the targeted income.
+Developments that provide food and transportation cannot exceed 40% of the targeted income.

 Up to $700,000 in interest-free loans is available for eligible organizations, depending on location.

 Prior to applying, nonprofits and local governments must schedule a pre-application meeting and site visit.
 To request a site visit, please submit the Program Description and Site Visit Request.
 For-profit organizations may only apply for SHDP if their project creates integrated supportive housing.

 Following a site visit and review of the Application Guidelines, applicants then submit a formal application

 When Does Each Funding Cycle Begin?